D-Kinder/nc-news-project/README.md

-# Northcoders News API
+# DK Northcoders News API

-## Background
+## Project Background

-We will be building an API for the purpose of accessing application data programmatically.
-The intention here is to mimic the building of a real world backend service (such as reddit) which should provide this information to the front end architecture.
+Here is an API for the purpose of accessing application data programmatically.
+The user can access, and manipulate, varying amounts of data from a provided database based upon the endpoint that is used.
+Within the database is a collection of data centred on news articles.
+Users can access these articles, including other related data including:
+-  comments made about the articles
+-  filtering articles according to their topic
+-  a list of users who have made comments about any of the articles

+////////////// Mentioning everything I did?

 **Initial Set Up**